Chateau Amboise France – jewel of the French Renaissance

 King Francis, I was raised at Amboise from the age of 6 and loved the Chateau and considered it a royal residence.
 It was Francis who invited Leonardo da Vinci to Château Amboise in December 1515.
 Leonardo came and lived and worked in the nearby Clos Lucé, connected to the château by an underground passage.

 At that time Amboise became the centre of feasting, banquets, and splendid events.
 Francis I staged massive parties with da Vinci designing costumes and entertainment for the royals and their guests.

 What famous king and queen raised their children in the château d’Amboise?
 Henry II and his wife, Catherine de Medici, raised their children in Château Amboise along with Mary Stuart, the child Queen of Scotland who had been promised in marriage to the future French Francis II.

-Mary Stuart was the niece of the Duc de Guise and the Guise family were an extremely powerful and Catholic family and Francis – who was a sickly weak man – was used by the Guises in their quest for more power and in their desire to destroy the Huguenots who were French protestants.
+Mary Stuart was the niece of the Duc de Guise and the Guise family was an extremely powerful and Catholic family and Francis – who was a sickly weak man – was used by the Guises in their quest for more power and in their desire to destroy the Huguenots who were French protestants.

 It was Louis de Bourbon, Prince de Conde who orchestrated a coup d’etat in which the Huguenots surrounded the Château of Amboise and tried to seize the King to attempt to break the Guise’s hold.
 This coup became known as the Conspiracy of Amboise.